sakarisalmi/42-Pipex/README.md

 two
 >
 ```
-Using '<<' will create a here_doc, which will take in input from the standard input until EOF (end of file) by either pressing ctrl-D or writing 'EOF'.
+Using '<<' will create a here_doc, which will take in input from the standard input until EOF (end of file).
+This can be done by either pressing ctrl-D or writing 'EOF'.

 Redirections are typically used with files, but any input/output (I/O) resource will do.
 There is also a lot more to redirections than what was explained here, and I do recommend looking it up, but let's keep it short, ok?